About Q Magazine

 April Wendling

-Communications Specialist, Institute for Sustainability, Energy, and Environment (iSEE); Center for Advanced Bioenergy and Bioproducts Innovation (CABBI).
-Journalism graduate student, and former Q Student Editor (Spring 2020 issue).
+Communications Specialist at the Institute for Sustainability, Energy, and Environment (iSEE) and the Center for Advanced Bioenergy and Bioproducts Innovation (CABBI).
+Former Q Student Editor (Volume 2, Issue 2).
+Wendling is graduating in May 2025 with an M.S. in Journalism.

 Julie Wurth